 Before purchasing something in bulk, it’s a good idea to check the expiration date and then calculate how long it will likely take you to consume the product.

-If you won’t go through it before the expiration date, any savings could be wiped out.
+If you won’t go through it before the expiration date arrives, any savings could be wiped out when you toss it in the garbage.

 Because moths, roaches, and other pests may go after food, it’s a good idea to seal food products well when they are not being used.